Seneca-BSA/bsa/docs/sea700/lab2.md

 1. Run the same comand on the `/teleop_turtle` node and see the difference.

+### Understanding ROS Topics

+1. Close the `/my_turtle` terminal so only the `/turtlesim` and `/teleop_turtle` are open.

+1. We will use `rqt_graph` to visualize the changing nodes and topics, as well as the connections between them.
+Open a new terminal and enter the command:

+        rqt_graph

 ### Complete the following tutorials

 1. [Understanding topics](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.html)